Meet the Team

 Ruby Kate is a 12-year-old Arkansas native who is the founder and CEO of the nonprofit organization ‘Three Wishes for Ruby’s Residents”.
-Ruby’s organization is led by youth activists who raise awareness for the 1.5 million residents living in America’s nursing homes and provide them with small items of need to make their life “sweeter” and more enjoyable.
+Ruby’s organization is led by youth activists who raise awareness for the 1.5 million residents living in America’s nursing homes by providing them with small items they need to make their life “sweeter” and more enjoyable.
 She has an emphasis on those residents who are impoverished and who are trying to make ends meet on a small government stipend.
 Ruby has raised over $300,000 for her cause since 2019 and fulfilled over 3000 wishes to seniors.

 Ruby Kate has won multiple local, regional and national awards for her activism for the elderly.
+Ruby Kate was named of of "People Magazine's" "Ten gGirls Changing the World in 2020".
 She is a Gloria Barron Scholarship winner, Point of Light recipient and has received the regional Jefferson Award.
 She was named a CNN Hero and a Fox News Midnight Hero.
 She received the "Distinguished Citizen" Award for her service to elders from Governor Asa Hutchinson in 2020.
-She received the Harrison Chamber of Commerce 2019 Rising Star Award, The Daughters of the American Revolution Youth Citizenship Award and The American Legion Auxiliary national and regional “Good Deed Award”.
+She also received the Harrison Chamber of Commerce 2019 Rising Star Award, The Daughters of the American Revolution Youth Citizenship Award and The American Legion Auxiliary national and regional “Good Deed Award”.
 Ruby is an activist for the elderly and is a public national speaker as well as an author.
 Ruby was also selected by Barbie and Mattel Corporation to be one of their Barbie Role Models for the 2019-2020 year for being a female leader who has shattered glass ceilings.